Geothermal Heating & Cooling

 What is a Geothermal Heat Pump?

-Opposed to traditional heating systems engineered to create heat, geothermal systems force the transfer of heat.
-Geothermal heat pumps or ground source heat pumps (GSHP) are central heating and cooling systems that harness the natural heat storage ability of the earth or earth’s groundwater, relocating heat to or from the home, to provide heating, cooling, and hot water at remarkably high efficiencies.
+Geothermal systems force the transfer of heat which is different from traditional heating systems that are engineered to create heat.
+Geothermal heat pumps or ground source heat pumps (GSHP) are central heating and cooling systems that harness the natural heat of the earth or earth’s groundwater, relocating heat to or from the home, to provide heating, cooling, and hot water at remarkably high efficiencies.
 In contrast to fossil fuel systems, geothermal heat pumps emit no combustion byproduct and have the lowest Co2 emissions of any space heating unit.
 The heat pump device is a single indoor unit that can provide domestic or in-floor radiant hot water in addition to space heating and cooling.